btarifi10/FundiStudyCoordinator/README.md

 Nathan Jones (1619191), Yasser Karam (1624228), Tarryn Maggs (719597), Basheq Tarifi (1696842), Taliya Weinstein (1386891)

 ## Website Address
-[Fundi]( https://fundi.azurewebsites.net/) is deployed using Microsoft Azure
+[fundi]( https://fundi.azurewebsites.net/) is deployed using Microsoft Azure

 ## Database details
 The database(s) for the project are located at the server team8.database.windows.net.